gchq/stroom-docs/install-guide/Stroom-7-Proxy-Installation.md

 # Installation of Stroom Proxy
+There are 2 versions of the stroom software availble for building a proxy server.
+There is an 'app'version that runs stroom as a Java ARchive (jar) file locally on the server and has settings contained in a configuration file that controls access to the stroom server and database.
+The other version runs stroom proxy within docker containers and also has a settings configuration file that controls access to the stroom server and database.
-The installation and configuration of the Stroom Proxy software for the docker and 'app' versions.
+The document will cover the installation and configuration of the stroom proxy software for both the docker and 'app' versions.
 &nbsp;